PDA personal use app list

 - Limited compatibility - supports only devices with available NGK builds

 - Update checking that ties app opening with internet speed when the app has access to the internet.
+Unfortunately, the only obvious way to "disable" auto updates is to block the app from internet.

 Backup App